Why do teenagers take risks?

 - dangerous driving

-- illegal activities like trespassing or vandalism
+- illegal activities like trespassing, vandalism or carrying a weapon

 - fighting